deeepwin/home-gaming/README.md

 I wanted to have a setup that gives a similar experience as real sailing.
 Unfortunately, the gaming controllers and wheels on the market do not work well.
 For instance racing wheels have a spring, that automatically centers the wheel.
 The only throttles are those for flight simulators.

 To see the controller in action visit this [video](https://youtu.be/DC0lWL9rUmc).

+## Support Software

+This code and Gremlin configuration files work for [eSail](https://www.esailyachtsimulator.com/) and [Virtual Skippertraning](https://www.blue-2.at/virtual-skippertrainer/).

 ## Hardware